 Which means, the company’s hiring!
 Gametime needs full-time, work-from-home fan happiness associates.

-The company needs associates in Florida, Hawaii, Arizona, New Mexico, Tennessee, Utah and North Carolina.
+The company needs associates in Hawaii, Michigan, New Mexico, Ohio, Oregon, Tennessee, Utah and Washington.

 What Does Gametime Fan Happiness Associate Do?

 “Deliver WOW Through Service,” the job listing states.

 But what’s that mean?